Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 “If I become president, we’re all going to be saying ‘Merry Christmas’ again.”
 (A December 2018 poll showed that, since Trump was elected in 2016, those preferring “Merry Christmas” over “Happy Holidays” actually dipped below 60 percent each year — lower than in previous surveys.)

 “And at the end of four years, I guarantee you that I will get over 95 percent of the African American vote.
 I promise you.
 Because I will produce.”
 (Not even close.
-Trump got 12 percent, according to exit polls — though even that was an improvement on recent Republican candidates.)
+Trump got 12 percent, according to exit polls — though that was an improvement on recent Republican candidates.)

 Sign into law the Pain-Capable Unborn Child Protection Act, which would prohibit abortions after 20 weeks, the point at which antiabortion activists say a fetus can feel pain.
 (The Senate failed to pass the law, so Trump never signed it.)